Miller-Media/one-off-emails-for-woocommerce/README.md

 # woocommerce-one-off-emails
-Send an email with custom content using the WooCommerce email template.
+Send an email with custom content to anyone using the WooCommerce email template.